chadf66/connect-4-player-net/README.md

 Checkpoints bundle model + optimizer + replay buffer, so a future run can resume from the latest `iter_NNNN.pt` by re-running `train.py` with a larger `--iterations`.

-## Possible extensions

-Deliberately left out, in rough priority order:

-- **More MCTS speed**: subtree reuse across moves, and leaf parallelization within a single tree (virtual loss).
-Cross-game batched evaluation is already done (the big win); these are the remaining levers.
-The search still rebuilds the tree each move — chosen for clarity over throughput.
-- A lightweight web app to play against the trained network (a separate project).
-- Tournament ELO tracking across checkpoints; hyperparameter sweeps.

 ## Acknowledgements

 Perfect-play evaluation uses [Pascal Pons's Connect Four solver](https://github.com/PascalPons/connect4)